oogles/git-ds/README.md

 Any number of these options can be passed to `--config` at the same time.

+## Automation

+The generation of diff files can be automated using a periodic cronjob.
+This saves needing to remember to run the `--run` subcommand when necessary.
+The `--watch` subcommand can be used to create such a cronjob automatically:

+    git ds --watch

+By default, the cronjob will be scheduled to run every 5 minutes.

+Note that this level of automation is not absolute.
+Changes can be missed if they are made and then the working tree is reset (e.g. stashing, changing branches, etc) in the time between cronjob intervals.

+Once enabled, the cronjob can be disabled again using the `--unwatch` subcommand:

+    git ds --unwatch

 ## Why "ds"?

 What does "ds" stand for?
 Take your pick.
 Some of my favourites include: